lilyvxv/embed/README.md

 ### Installation
 > [!CAUTION]
-> Embed is a user bot, and user bots are against Discord's terms of service.<br>
+> Embed is a user bot, and user bots are against<br>
-> Use at your own risk.
+> Discord's terms of service.
+Use at your own risk.

 #### : Prerequisites
 - [Node.js](https://nodejs.org) v16 or higher